kristapsdz/acme-client/README.md

 To use this tool, just download and run `make` and `make install` in the usual way.
-The software has been designed with [OpenBSD](http://www.openbsd.org) in mind, though it works with reduced security on Mac OS X.  (This is due to the limitations of Apple's sandbox.)
+The software has been designed with [OpenBSD](http://www.openbsd.org) in mind, though it works with reduced security on Mac OS X and Linux.
+This is due to the chroot-unfriendly way that DNS lookups occur in both systems.
+Moreover, the sandbox facility in Mac OS X is very weak; and while it exists on Linux, it's too complicated to use.
+Caveat emptor.

 In short, I don't recommend using any platform but OpenBSD.

 If you're trying to run on Linux, you'll need to edit the [Makefile](Makefile) as noted.
-I only tested this on Debian, and only to compile.
-Given the complexity of Linux's sandbox, I don't think that'll be supported any time soon.
+I only tested this on Debian.

 The software has several compile-time dependencies:
 [OpenSSL](https://openssl.org) or [LibreSSL](http://www.libressl.org),